berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

 activities that promote recreational math, and include the following:

 - **Tangled Topology: A Journey Through Mathematical Surfaces!
-  [Dwinelle 155]** — Join us
+  [Dwinelle 155]** —
-  for an engaging presentation by Cliff Stoll—astronomer, author, and creator of handcrafted glass Klein bottles through his company Acme Klein Bottle.
+  Join us for an engaging presentation by Cliff Stoll—astronomer, author, and creator of handcrafted glass Klein bottles through his company Acme Klein Bottle.
 Hear about the fascinating world of topology, exploring concepts such as Möbius loops and the Klein bottle, a surface with no distinguishable "inside" or "outside."

   A few lucky students will even go home with a free Klein bottle!

-- **Estimathon [Hearst Field Annex A1]** — A contest combining trivia, strategic planning, and sharp mathematical thinking.
-Teams of \~6 will race against the clock to tackle a challenging set of 13 Fermi-style problems, testing their ability to think fast and outsmart the competition.
+- **Estimathon [Hearst Field Annex A1]** — Got wit and strategy?
+Come to our Estimathon®, a contest combining trivia, strategic planning, and sharp mathematical thinking.
+Teams of up to 3 will race against the clock to tackle a challenging set of 13 Fermi-style problems, testing their ability to think fast and outsmart the competition.

 - **Countdown [Dwinelle 179, 182, 183, 187]** — Face off against 63 other
-  challengers in the ultimate mental math showdown!
-In this fast-paced, single-elimination bracket, you'll need to bring both speed and smarts... win and move on, lose and you're out!
+  challengers in a mental math showdown!
+In this fast-paced, single-elimination bracket, you'll need to bring both speed and smarts.
 Seconds matter, and only the quickest will survive.
-Just one will come out on top... will it be you?
+One will come out on top... will it be you?

 - <div class="flex flex-col gap-4 items-start">
     <div class="flex gap-4">